 This course is designed to introduce/maintain essential skills that are necessary for a successful high school experience.
-It includes keyboarding with an emphasis on touch typing and its application.
+It includes basic keyboarding with an emphasis on touch typing and its application.
+It covers the concept of a system software and application software including word processing, spreadsheet, database, power point presentations and an introduction to the Internet.
+It is a hands-on course that uses Microsoft Office software.
 An overview of the Career Information System is included which looks at careers, job skills, college admission and scholarship applications.
 The student will also describe the ethical choices that are part of technology and how this relates to Catholic Church teaching.

 This course also includes fundamental skills necessary for high school and beyond.
 Time management, test-taking skills, and speaking and listening are some of the topics covered during this course.